 Regular stretching can have a hand in staving off age-related joint issues, and the best method to protect your pet is through a full-on effort of healthy living.
 Supplements are a positive way to improve a dog’s health.
 Natural compounds like Glucosamine and MSM have been studied for their effects on reducing inflammation in joints and replenishing cartilage.

-Project Paws® Advanced Hip & Joint Soft Chews is a supplement dogs love and dog lovers trust.
+iHeartDogs Hip and Joint Advanced 8-in-1 Soft Chews is a supplement dogs love and dog lovers trust.
 The formula includes powerful active ingredients that bring about noticeable improvements in a dog’s mobility and flexibility.
 When combined with a daily stretching session, they can keep your dog limber and ready to take on the world.